Edit a utility network

 Labels appear on the map.
 These are not the typical labels found in a utility network map, but are intended to make feature identification easier throughout this tutorial.

-Near the intersection of Elizabeth Ave and White Oak Dr is a tee intersection between three Water Main, Distribution Main lines.
+Near the intersection of Elizabeth Avenue and White Oak Drive is a tee intersection between three Water Main, Distribution Main lines.
 These water mains are connected without a fitting.
 In the field, pipes cannot be directly connected like this without a fitting, weld, or device.

-To the west, near the intersection of Elizabeth Ave and Anne Rd, there is a similar intersection of three Water Main, Distribution Main pipes.
+To the west, near the intersection of Elizabeth Avenue and Anne Road, there is a similar intersection of three Water Main, Distribution Main pipes.
 Here, the pipes are connected with a Fitting, Tee junction.
-You’ll add a similar tee fitting to the first intersection.
+You'll add a similar tee fitting to the first intersection.

 The Create Features pane appears.